trinodb/trino/presto-docs/src/main/sphinx/functions/datetime.rst

     Parses the ISO 8601 formatted ``string`` into a ``date``.

+.. function:: at_timezone(timestamp with time zone, zone) -> timestamp with time zone

+    Change the time zone component of a TIMESTAMP WITH TIME ZONE while preserving the instant in time.

+.. function:: with_timezone(timestamp, zone) -> timestamp with time zone

+    Make a TIMESTAMP WITH TIME ZONE from a TIMESTAMP and a time zone.

 .. function:: from_unixtime(unixtime) -> timestamp

     Returns the UNIX timestamp ``unixtime`` as a timestamp. ``unixtime`` is the number of seconds since ``1970-01-01 00:00:00``.